leomrocha/minibrain/ReadingList.md

 Makes easier to iterate and improve learned tasks using a teacher-student approach where the teacher does NOT show every detail (so is not imitation) of a recorded experience.
 The main idea is to employ an auxiliary loss function which encourages the student policy to be close to the teacher policy on trajectories sampled by the student

+### Transforming Auto-encoders
+G. E. Hinton, A. Krizhevsky & S. D. Wang

+Introduces the idea of capsules in a computer vision setup that allow for better learning of a classification task, including ones with superimposed examples.
+Introduces more complex MNIST variations.

+Problems: really slow to train, needs to have all the categories know as it can not deal correctly with "everything else"

+### Dynamic Routing Between Capsules
+Sara Sabour, Nicholas Frosst, Geoffrey E Hinton (Submitted on 26 Oct 2017 (v1), last revised 7 Nov 2017 (this version, v2))

+Continuation of Transforming Auto-encoders introducing the novel concept of routing between capsules that allows it to predict what the higher layers will need making this a recursive algorithm.
+This concept is validated by "Towards deep learning with segregated dendrites" Guerguiev et al.

 # Papers yet to read ....